fidian/presentations/digital-technology-merit-badge/index.md

 ## Internet

-5b: Using an Internet search engine (with your parent's permission), find ideas about how to conduct a troop court of honor or campfire program.
+5b: Using an internet search engine (with your parent’s permission), find ideas about how to conduct a troop court of honor or campfire program.
 Print out a copy of the ideas from at least three different websites.
 Share what you found with your counselor, and explain how you used the search engine to find this information.

 ----